 A Peek at the Fun: Looking for a fun kids Christmas party idea?
-We have an awesome “Cookies for Santa Party,” complete with hand decorated cookie plates.
+I have an awesome “Cookies for Santa Party,” complete with hand decorated cookie plates.

 This party could also be combined with a Christmas cookie exchange and be extra fun!

 Cookies for Santa:

 Have you ever decorated your own dishes?
 This is seriously so fun!!
 I did it with my hubby on a date night and we had a ball!
 With the Christmas music cranked, we just let our creative juices flow.
 When I say this is a party for all ages, I mean it…it was a blast!!
 And what could be better than a personalized plate to leave out for that special visitor on Christmas Eve?